zspCoder/rTVRA-Release/README.md

 2. The demo for the real hyperspectral image reconstruction.
 >Demo_Image.m

-3. Code of the rTVRA algorithm
+3. Code of the rTVRA algorithm.
 >rTVRA.m

 ## Citation
 In case you need to use our data and code, please cite the following two papers.

 @article{zhang2018fast,

-  title={Fast parallel implementation of dual-camera compressive hyperspectral imaging system}, author={Zhang, Shipeng and Huang, Hua and Fu, Ying}, journal={IEEE Transactions on Circuits and Systems for Video Technology}, volume={29}, number={11},
+  title={Fast parallel implementation of dual-camera compressive hyperspectral imaging system},

+  author={Zhang, Shipeng and Huang, Hua and Fu, Ying},

+  journal={IEEE Transactions on Circuits and Systems for Video Technology}, volume={29}, number={11},